The 18 Best Jackie Chan Movies Ranked

 10. Drunken Master (1978)

-Made and released just seven months after "Snake in the Eagle's Shadow," "Drunken Master" reunites Chan with director Yuen Woo-ping for another groundbreaking classic.
-The action once more comes fast and furious as Chan finds himself caught up in all manner of conflicts.
-He loses a few early on, including one against his aunt and another against a villain known for his "Devil's Kick," but after some grueling and visibly painful training he returns to defeat the bad guy.
+Made and released just seven months after "Snake in the Eagle's Shadow," "Drunken Master" reunites Jackie Chan with director Yuen Woo-ping for another groundbreaking classic.
+The action once more comes fast and furious as Chan finds himself caught up in all manner of conflicts, and he went to dizzying lengths to perfect the movie's titular fighting style.
+He loses a few early on, including one against his aunt and another against a villain known for his "Devil's Kick," but after some grueling and visibly painful training, he returns to defeat the bad guy.

 9. Rumble in the Bronx (1995)

 I might catch hell for ranking this one so highly, but "Rumble in the Bronx" is an unapologetically entertaining blast.
-More movies could stand to deliver so completely on their intentions — here Chan and director Stanley Tong simply want to have fun while showcasing Chan's extraordinary physical prowess and the beautiful mountain landscapes rising majestically outside of New York City.
-This was the film that helped introduce Chan into the US mainstream, and it undoubtedly holds a place in my heart for that alone — but it also has the chaotic and ridiculous action chops to back it all up.
+More movies could stand to deliver so completely on their intentions, and here, Jackie Chan and director Stanley Tong simply want to have fun while showcasing Chan's extraordinary physical prowess and the beautiful mountain landscapes rising majestically outside of New York City.
+This was the film that helped introduce Chan into the U.S. mainstream, and it undoubtedly holds a place in my heart for that alone — but it also has the chaotic and ridiculous action chops to back it all up.

 Chan plays a visitor to "NYC" who finds a neighborhood in disarray and overrun by gangs.
 One group of ruffians tries to mess with him, only to get schooled in the art of using everything within reach as a weapon.
 The interracial gang is exaggerated in every way, but the comedic styling never gets in the way of the action, which is frequent, fast, and terrifically fun.
 And that's even before a big hovercraft comes ashore, threatens to run over a child, and finally gets gutted by an extremely creative maneuver.